Dhanasree-Rajamani/DeepLearningProject/Project/README.md

 - Support for image and video uploads
 - Displays if the item is available or not, and highlight the item if available.
 - Compare the object detection accuracy when using a pretrained YOLOv7 model vs. using our custom dataset trained model
+- Using another OCR pre-trained model to extract text from product’s packaging.
+- Two models to enhance our output to the user.
+- Then we leverage Langchain to get more information about the product for the user/buyer.
+- Use the extracted text from image as input variable in our langchain prompt template.
 - Gradio UI for user to Input the Search Item and obtain object detection Output(for pretrained and custom model)
 - Web UI using flask to perform object detection(for custom model)